aldabil21/opencart-easywebpush/README.md

 3. Campaign segmentation/targeting filters are way too simple and limited.
 4. Events trigger selection are also way too simple and limited.

+## Q&A
+**Q: How I can customize the push notification welcome message and/or promot modal text.**
+A: This extension have only English "en-gb" language folder, so if you want to change it for another language, you can create a language file (for ex: admin/language/your-lang/extension/module/easywebpush.php), copy the content from the en-gb folder, and translate it.
+Another option is to use the OpenCart Language Editor (Design/Language Editor), there you can change the extention text.
+**Q: Auto prompt doesn't work**
+A: If the promot has been closed/cancelled once, it will take 24h to re-prompt the modal, this is the default setting and you can change it in settings menu.
+If you want to test it, open your browser dev application tab, delete the prompt date local storage.

 ## Roadmap 🚧
+- Client
   - [x] Client subscription method/triggers, with different themes (floating bell, auto prompt) to be choosed in admin settings dashboard.
+  - [ ] Notify me when price drop/Notify me when product back in stock button options in product page.
+- Admin
 - [x] Admin settings dashboard that contains:
   - [x] Generating & Editing of VAPID keys.
   - [x] Editing default options of a push notification.